abhiramraju7/QuestAI/README.md

 “You bring the mood, and your friends bring the vibe.
 AI orchestrates the plan.”

-Vivi is a full-stack reimagining of the Yumi social-agentic platform, pivoting from food discovery to activity discovery.
+Challo is a full-stack reimagining of the Yumi social-agentic platform, pivoting from food discovery to activity discovery.
 The system coordinates group moods, taste graphs, and live event data to suggest the perfect shared experience.
 The repo now targets a Netlify-hosted web app paired with a FastAPI backend you can deploy on your preferred free-tier provider (Railway, Fly.io, Cloud Run, etc.).

 ---